-The Centers for Disease Control and Prevention advise individuals in high-risk groups — people age 60 or older and people with certain medical conditions — to have an extra supply of prescription medications on hand.
+The Centers for Disease Control and Prevention advise individuals in high-risk groups — older adults and people with certain medical conditions — to have an extra supply of prescription medications — enough for at least 30 days — on hand.
 If there is an outbreak in your community, you may not be able to leave the house to get more medications.

 6. Dried beans and lentils

 Another food that has a long shelf life is legumes.
-According to the Utah State Extension Service, beans and lentils will last for years if stored in a cool, dry place.
+Dried beans and lentils will last for years if stored in a cool, dry place.
 Just know that they may take longer to cook as they get older.

 Don’t worry — it’s possible to avoid or decrease the gas that you might have experienced after eating beans.
 See “Beans 101: A Guide to Enjoying the Stockpile Staple.”